 We would be nomadic.
 It was an end to any dreams we had of a fixed structure.
 Our Artistic Director was very down.

-2007: Start of the year on tour again in France.
+2007: We started the year touring once again in France.

-In June, we were in Marseilles for a series of twenty performances, all sold out, in our big top at the "J4" facing the sea.
+In June, we were in Marseille for a series of twenty performances, all sold out, in our big top along the J4 (the former port’s pier) facing the sea.
 Every day, the ferries setting sail for Corsica were a sign that the performance was about to start.
-The white sails of a three-masted ship sat beside the yellow canvas of our 6 masts.
+The white sails of a three-masted ship sat beside the yellow canvas of our six masts.
 Pierre captured the evocative image on film and it became the picture for our greeting card the following year.

-In September, we were in Epinal for the start of the first season of a new cultural organisation (Scènes Vosges), and at Roubaix Theatre in October.
+In September, we were in Epinal for the start of the first season of a new cultural organization (Scènes Vosges), and at Roubaix Theatre in October.

-We resumed research work on "L’atelier du peintre" in November, still in the same studio in La Chapelle and we continued to meet performers in order to complete our team.
+We resumed research work on "L’atelier du peintre" in November, still in the same studio in La Chapelle, and we continued to meet with performers in order to complete our team.

 At the same time, Bernard wrote and created "Le cabaret des valises" with the Télémaque troupe.

-In December, we performed at the Auditorium in Dijon, which normally is a venue for classical music and is magnificently luxurious.
+In December, we performed at the Auditorium of Dijon, which normally is a venue for classical music and is magnificently luxurious.

-Summer was quiet and Bernard set up an artist’s workshop at the studio in La Chapelle and took up painting, throwing himself wholeheartedly into the task (it’s not useful for the actual show !... unless it is the painting used for the poster).
+Summer was quiet.
+Bernard set up an artist’s workshop at the studio in La Chapelle and took up painting, throwing himself wholeheartedly into the task (it’s not useful for the actual show per se unless it is the painting used for the poster!).

-Invited, along with our big top to take part in the Helsinki Festival, our ten articulated lorries set sail across the Baltic Sea.
-We received a wonderful welcome from the Finnish public and took advantage of this Nordic adventure to enjoy a sauna.
+Our ten semi-trailers set sail across the Baltic Sea, as we had been invited to bring our big top show to the Helsinki Festival.
+We received a wonderful welcome from the Finnish public.
+We took advantage of this Nordic adventure to enjoy a sauna.

 In November, we spent three weeks working at the Commanderie in Dole (Jura): it was the first time in our history that we had a permanent venue of the right size for our creative work (the first 25 years are the hardest!).